autumn-mck/site-web-gen-java/how-to.md

  - Piping our readstream of compressed Project Sonar data to this `gunzip` object
  - Taking the output of that, and using it as the input for a readline object, which allows us to parse the data one line at a time.
 (It also means we don't have to worry about buffers stopping mid-line.)

 Quite a lot for a few lines of code!
+We also need to remember to call this new function from within our main function -
 Now, we still need to get our data out of this linereader.
 To do this, we can use the `"line"` event that the linereader emits to let us know when we have a new line to parse, with:
 ```
 lineReader.on("line", (line) => {